hyeinyoon/askapflash-validation/README.md

 - Now this validation script is just focusing on successful/efficient run.

-- At this stage, there are some missing askapsoft outputs to run the validation script completely.
+- At this stage, there are some missing askapsoft outputs to run the script completely.

-- Hence, please do not focus on the meaning of each plot and output number.
+- Hence, I used some dummy data/plots.
+Please do not focus on the meaning of each plot and output number.